beerose/semantic-search/README.md

 ## ✨ How does it work?

-Semantic search is a system that can understand the meaning of words in documents and return results that are more relevant to the user's intent.
+Semantic search can understand the meaning of words in documents and return results that are more relevant to the user's intent.

 This tool uses [OpenAI](https://openai.com/) to generate vector embeddings with